-This is a great opportunity for empty nesters, retired couples or someone who isn't sure they are ready to adopt but would like to help in the meantime.
+This is a great opportunity for empty-nesters, families assessing whether they are ready to adopt or someone who wants to help save lives.
 Please consider getting involved.
 We cannot help cats when we don't have foster families available.
 It is that simple.

 At Saving One Life Cat Rescue and Sanctuary, our mission is: To provide shelter and medical care to stray, abandoned, and surrendered animals for the purpose of finding permanent adoptive homes who are at great risk for euthanasia.
 To participate in the greater community’s effort to reduce overpopulation by providing TNR (Trap-Neuter-Release) opportunities.
 To provide a permanent and loving sanctuary to felines who many not thrive in a normal home environment.
 To provide education regarding the need to spay and neuter pets, vaccinate yearly and other responsibilities related to being a pet parent.